top of page

 • Put ourselves in their shoes: Have we checked if we’ve dismissed their suggestions too quickly?
 Ask ourselves, are there any benefits to doing things ‘their way’ that we’ve overlooked in the heat of the moment?

 • Avoid accusations: When we’re getting our points across, try not to revert to blaming statements like, ‘You always disagree’ or ‘You never help’.
-This approach focuses on our own emotions and experiences rather than placing blame.
+It will not move a conversation forward if we get stuck on placing blame.

 • Compromise: When we’re in a disagreement, the goal is not to win, but to try to come to a collaborative agreement.
 Shift our mindset from ‘winning’ the argument to finding a resolution that satisfies both parties.

 • But don’t burn ourselves out: In some instances, we may not be able to come to a reasonable agreement with family members.
-While we can‘t control how other people react, we can choose to step away and disengage whenever we need to.
-Consider whether the issue is worth pursuing or if we’d be better off ‘letting it go’.
+While we can‘t control how other people react, we can choose to disengage if we need to.
+Consider whether the issue is worth pursuing, or if we’d be better off ‘letting it go’.

 • Try the ‘cord cutting’ exercise: Mindset tools can help us to let go of stress and limiting beliefs.
 We like this guided cord cutting exercise on YouTube that involves severing an imaginary cord that holds all the negative emotions and blaming words associated with the argument.

-• Use affirmations: Arguments with family can trigger limiting beliefs that we aren’t doing a good job in our care role.
-Telling ourselves, ‘My best is enough’ can remind us that we’re doing OK.
+• Use affirmations: Arguments with family can trigger limiting beliefs that we aren’t doing a good job caring.
+Telling ourselves, ‘My best is enough’ can remind us we're doing what we can.

 • Journal: Research has found that journaling can help to ease our distress when we’re struggling.
 Simply jotting down our feelings may help us to stop replaying the argument in our minds.
-We have a guide to journaling for tips on getting started
+Get inspired by some journaling tips here.

 When we’re burnt out, frustrated and feeling low, we can’t bring our best selves to the table.
 Scheduling pockets of micro-respite can help us to feel refreshed and re-energised.